microsoft/vscode-livepreview/README.md

 Notes about workspace-less extension use:
 - Linked files for these pages may not be correct if they are relative to a specific root (e.g. a project root).
 - Tasks do not work outside of a workspace, so a server will just launch in the background upon external preview when outside of a workspace.
-You can use the `Live Preview: Stop Server` command to kill the server in this case.
+You can use the `Live Server Preview: Stop Server` command to kill the server in this case.

 ### Multi-root Support
 The different workspaces will be assigned specific server endpoints, allowing you to easily preview files in all of your workspaces.